|

 final problems before the community is released by formally conducting

 usability tests and sociability tests.
-2.2.8 Welcoming and nurturing the
+The

 final stage involves publicising the community to encourage membership, and